FDIC Law, Regulations, Related Acts

-POLICY STATEMENT REGARDING MINORITY DEPOSITORY INSTITUTIONS
+STATEMENT OF POLICY REGARDING MINORITY DEPOSITORY INSTITUTIONS

-In August 1989, Congress enacted the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 ("FIRREA").
+In August 1989, Congress enacted the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA).
 Section 308 of FIRREA established the following goals:

-Preserve the number of minority depository institutions;
+* Preserve the number of minority depository institutions;

-Preserve the minority character in cases of merger or acquisition;
+* Preserve the minority character in cases of merger or acquisition;

-Provide technical assistance to prevent insolvency of institutions not now insolvent;
+* Provide technical assistance to prevent insolvency of institutions not now insolvent;

 * Promote and encourage creation of new minority depository institutions; and

 * Provide for training, technical assistance, and educational programs.

 Identification of Minority Depository Institutions

-At the conclusion of each examination of a minority depository institution directly supervised by the FDIC, the FDIC will offer to have representatives return to the institution approximately 90 to 120 days later to review areas of concern or topics of interest to the institution.
-The purpose of the return visits will be to assist management in understanding and implementing examination recommendations, not to identify new problems.
+During examinations, the FDIC expects examiners to fully explain supervisory recommendations and offer to help management understand satisfactory methods to address such recommendations.
+At the conclusion of each examination of a minority depository institution directly supervised by the FDIC, the FDIC will be available to return to the institution to provide technical assistance by reviewing areas of concern or topics of interest to the institution.
+The purpose of return visits is to assist management in understanding and implementing examination recommendations, not to identify new problems.

 Training and Educational Programs

-By order of the Board of Directors, April 9, 2002.
+By order of the Board of Directors, June 15, 2021.